 - Works in groups and as a class to conduct experiments and create projects.

-- Compare Textures: Collect different textures from nature such as sticks, leaves, grass, stones, and bark.
+Compare Textures: Collect different textures from nature such as sticks, leaves, grass, stones, and bark.
 Your child can make a collage out of them, or you can blindfold your child and ask her to use her sense of touch to figure out what each item is.

 Social Studies in 2nd Grade

-In order to build social studies skills, your 2nd grader:
+To build social studies skills, your 2nd grader:

 - Learns about the history of his community and family.